Available data

 Health eMoms and PRAMS are both maternal and child health data collection systems operated by CDPHE that use birth certificate records as the sampling frame for their monthly selection of mothers that they invite to participate in the system.
 Health eMoms and PRAMS work together to make sure that their samples are mutually exclusive.
 Both systems contact mothers by mail to complete surveys around three-four months postpartum but PRAMS is an extensive mail and telephone survey whereas Health eMoms is a series of brief web surveys.
 PRAMS collects data at only one point in time, but Health eMoms enrolls mothers in an ongoing survey program that continues up to their child’s third birthday.

-Health eMoms asks some of the same questions as PRAMS on Survey 1.1, but the estimates that result may be slightly different due to differences in survey mode and weighting methodologies.
+Health eMoms asked some of the same questions as PRAMS on Survey 1.1, but the estimates that result may be slightly different due to differences in survey mode and weighting methodologies.
 Certain question types that are used in PRAMS, such as matrix questions, are not suitable for web surveys and are modified to work for Health eMoms.
 Web surveys also tend to be less subject to social desirability bias, which can result in higher estimates for behaviors perceived as negative.
 Difference in weighting methodologies may also result in small differences in point estimates.
 When comparing estimates across surveys, make sure to also compare confidence intervals to help assess whether there is a true difference.

 How are the data weighted?